Side effects of Viagra and how to reduce them

 If you experience chest pain after taking Viagra, do not use nitrates to treat the chest pain (like GTN or nitroglycerin spray).
 Using nitrates with Viagra can cause a sudden decrease in your blood pressure.
 Instead, you should call 999 immediately.

-If left untreated, these side effects can cause long term damage to your health.
+If left untreated, these side effects can cause long-term damage to your health.
 It’s better to get your symptoms checked out than to leave them alone or wait for an improvement.
-If you are at all concerned about a serious side effect you’re experiencing, seek urgent medical advice.
+If you are at all concerned about a serious side effect you’re experiencing, call 999 or go to A&E straight away.

 How to reduce the side effects of Viagra